 starkly different ways.
 Now that Exancé is in a similar situation, I hope that they can both look forward to what’s next and make plans for their own futures.

-For now, though, it’s enough that they have a safe place to sleep and people looking out for them so they can enjoy being children again.
+though, it’s enough that they have a safe place to sleep and people looking out for them so they can enjoy being children again.
 In hectic Kinshasa, it can be incredibly difficult to find the path back to childhood when it has been interrupted—but Save the Children is doing all we can to help point the way.